Skip to main content

 Building networks – joining the dots – supporting creative collaborations

-At their core these Partnerships are networks – they enable information sharing and collaboration between the host ETB, local authorities, the non-formal education sector, family support services and youth services – and an opportunity to forge new partnerships and relationships with the local creative sector.
-But most of all they ensure that young people themselves are at the heart of developing and implementing opportunities to engage with creative activities.
+At their core, Local Creative Youth Partnerships are networks which enable information sharing and collaboration with the local host ETB, local authorities, the non-formal education sector, family support services, early learning and childcare and youthwork services – and an opportunity to forge new partnerships and relationships with the local creative sector.

 2 - Facilitate and develop new local creative initiatives, targeting different groups more effectively to ensure wider coverage; and